On the Difficulty of Data Migrations (Especially to NoSQL Databases)

 I’m not blaming them, they are architects and developers.
 Solving difficult operational problems is not their job.
 The “migration is straightforward” attitude is a problem only when you ask your developers to support your operations.
 Something that seems depressingly common when NoSQL databases arrive to operations.
 Operations have no NoSQL experience and management asks the developers to help out until the ops teams learn to support the new beast.
 Problem is that NoSQL developers without operations experience are likely to cause just as much damage as operations without NoSQL experience.

-8 comments on “On the Difficulty of Data Migrations (Especially to NoSQL Databases)”
+8 Responses to “On the Difficulty of Data Migrations (Especially to NoSQL Databases)”